mops1k/steam-deck-tools/docs/README.md

 - [Risks](risks.md) - this project uses kernel manipulation and might result in unstable system.
 - [Privacy](privacy.md) - this project can connect to remote server to check for auto-updates or track errors
 - [Troubleshooting](troubleshooting.md) - if you encounter any problems.
-- The latest beta version can be found in [GitHub Releases](https://github.com/ayufan/steam-deck-tools/releases).
+- The latest beta version can be found in [GitHub Releases](https://github.com/mops1k/steam-deck-tools/releases).

 ## Join Us

 Join Us for help or chat.
-We are at [#windows of Steam Deck Discord](https://discord.gg/steamdeck).
+We are at [Steam Deck Windows | Legion GO](https://t.me/steamdeckwin) .

 ## Anti-Cheat and Antivirus software